telerik/xaml-docs/controls/radrichtextbox/document-elements/features-section.md

 		this.editor.ChangeSectionPageMargin(new Padding(40, 40, 30, 30));
 	{{endregion}}

+	>If you would like to use the predefined margins, the **ToPadding()** method of **PageMarginTypesConverter** will help to automatically get the Padding values, which you need to set for the margins.

 * __PageOrientation__: Specifies if the pages in the section should be in Portrait or Landscape mode.